West Virginia touts COVID-19 vaccination success story as national rollout sputters

-The rural state known for its rugged mountain terrain boasts the second highest vaccination rate in the country, thanks to a hyper-local approach, officials say.
-It is also tied for first place in terms of making use of available doses, according to the Centers for Disease Control and Prevention.

-The effort to get shots into Americans’ arms has lagged in part because the administration of former President Donald Trump left states with no federal blueprint and little funding.
-Of 38 million vaccine doses distributed by the federal government so far, 46% had been administered as of Thursday, CDC data showed.
+Meanwhile, the hyper-local approach taken by West Virginia is being credited with the progress it has achieved.

-West Virginia opted out of a distribution partnership between the federal government and the CVS and Walgreens national pharmacy chains to inoculate residents of long-term care facilities and nursing homes.
-Instead, it relied on a network of independent pharmacies and by the end of last month it had offered the vaccine to all residents of those facilities.
+West Virginia opted out of the distribution partnership between the federal government and two national pharmacy chains, CVS and Walgreens, for the immunization of residents at nursing homes and long-term care facilities.
+Instead, the state relied on a network of independent pharmacies and by the end of last month had offered the vaccine to all congregant-care residents.

 John Beckner, senior director of strategic initiatives at the National Community Pharmacists Association, said that local approach helped build trust with members of the community, especially those in the state’s 214 long-term care facilities.